 May 12, 2014 (JUBA) – South Sudanese president Salva Kiir has announced that the next general elections scheduled to be held next year will be pushed back until 2017 due to continued instability and violence in the country.

-- South Sudanese president Salva Kiir speaking in a press conference at Khartoum airport April 5, 2014 (Photo Reuters/Mohamed Nureldin Abdalla)
+- South Sudanese president Salva Kiir speaking at a press conference at Khartoum airport on 5 April 2014 (Photo: Reuters/Mohamed Nureldin Abdalla)

 The 2015 elections were to be the first since the country gained independence from Sudan in 2011.

 The president made the announcement on Sunday following his return from the Ethiopian capital, Addis Ababa, where he signed a framework agreement with former vice-president turned rebel leader Riek Machar, aimed at ending the nearly five-month-old conflict.

 Kiir said the decision would allow time for national reconciliation and pave the way for peaceful and transparent elections in the country.

 “Elections will not be held in 2015 because reconciliation between the people will have to take time,” Kiir told supporters at a rally organised to welcome him at Juba airport.

 The president said while he preferred to hold elections in 2015, he had accepted the advice of Western leaders that the country needed more time to prepare.